PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 **Use Managed Auth (~10 mins)**

-- Use Pipedream managed OAuth with Github's API and  the `octokit` npm package
+- Use Pipedream managed OAuth for Github with the `octokit` npm package
+- Connect your Github account to the action in a Pipedream workflow
 - Retrieve details for a repo and return them from the action

 ### hello world!

-The following code represents a simple component that can be published as an action.
+The following code represents a simple component that can be published as an action ([learn more](/components/api) about the component structure).
 When used in a workflow, it will export `hello world!` as the return value for the step.

 ```javascript
 module.exports = {